telerik/kendo-ui-core/docs/controls/data-management/grid/pdf-export.md

     </script>
 ```

-### Limitations
+## Known Limitations

-All [Known Limitations](/framework/drawing/drawing-dom#known-limitations) of the HTML Drawing module apply.
+All [known limitations](/framework/drawing/drawing-dom#known-limitations) of the HTML Drawing module apply.
 Most importantly:

-* Right-to-left text is not supported
+* Right-to-left text is not supported.
 * Images hosted on different domains might not be rendered, unless permissive [Cross-Origin HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) are provided by the server.
 Similarly, fonts might not be possible to load cross-domain.

-  Even with the proper CORS headers, IE9 will *not* be able to load images or fonts from another domain, and could raise an uncatcheable security exception.
-If you need to support IE9, make sure to host images and fonts on the same domain as the application.
+Note that even with the proper CORS headers, IE9 will not be able to load images or fonts from another domain, and could raise an uncatchable security exception.
+If you need to support IE9, make sure you host images and fonts on the same domain as the application.

-* Maximum document size is limited to 5080x5080mm (200x200 inches) by the PDF 1.5 specification.
+* The maximum document size is limited to 5080x5080mm (200x200 inches) by the PDF 1.5 specification.
 Larger files might not open in all viewers.

-* Older browsers, such as Internet Explorer 9 and Safari, requires the implementation of a server proxy.
+* Older browsers, such as Internet Explorer 9 and Safari, require the implementation of a server proxy.
 For more information on this, refer to [the `proxyUrl` configuration section](/api/javascript/ui/grid#configuration-pdf.proxyURL).
 * PDF export is not supported in Internet Explorer 8 and older.

 ## Further Reading